Walgreens The Thread

 Aspirin, like other NSAIDS, inhibits cyclooxygenase (COX), an enzyme in our body that helps to produce prostaglandins.
 By doing this, aspirin blocks the production of prostaglandins, which are natural chemicals that regulate pain, body temperature and inflammation.

 Because of this action, aspirin and other NSAIDs are pain relievers, fever reducers and anti-inflammatories.
-They are effective for treating the pain that comes from inflammation, such as pain associated with arthritis, bursitis and tendonitis.
+NSAIDs are also available in prescription-strength formulas.
+They may be prescribed for treating the pain that comes from inflammation, such as pain associated with arthritis, bursitis and tendonitis.

 Explore more